PoC-dev/as400-sfltemplates/readme.md

 The DSPF provided has record formats for a list- and a details screen, both in 24x80 only.

 Some restrictions apply when dynamically switching display modes, so this capability is out of scope for this project.

+###### Providing online help
+Help facilities should enable an untrained user to make use of an application, or help him with reminding about details within an application's screens.
+OS/400 offers *help panel groups* to make it easy for the application developer to provide formatted help texts to end users.

+The help facility basically shows fragments of help panel group objects associated with either a rectangular screen position, or with "objects" on a given screen.
+See below for details.

+A very negative example of not helpful online help is Microsoft Windows NT 4.
+Often, help for a dialog with several fields to fill out provides a mere description about the function a dialog serves with no further explanation about the fields and which kind of data is expected there.

+In general, IBM online help on the AS/400 often shines by
+- providing extensive details about the meaning of each field and what type of data is expected,
+- some safe default to assume if it's unclear what data to provide.

 ##### The Driver Program
 The driver program references the PF, possibly the LF (in case of Load-Paged), and basically handles moving of data between the database and the screen.